persalys/persalys/python/doc/user_manual/graphical_interface/deterministic_analysis/user_manual_deterministic_analysis.rst

     :align: center

-Click on **Start** launches the model evaluation on all the points defined in the design of experiment.
+Click on **Start** launches the model evaluation on all the points defined in the design of experiments.
 The user can stop the evaluation by clicking on the **Stop** button.

 Result
 ~~~~~~